vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 2. Not all receiving mail servers support sending both `RUF` and `RUA` reports.
 Most servers typically support `RUA`, but this is not guaranteed.
 If supported, the reports are sent to the addresses specified in the DMARC policy.

-3. It’s not prohibited to include multiple email addresses in the `RUA` and `RUF` tags.
-However, best practice recommends limiting each tag to no more than two addresses, as some providers may ignore additional entries when sending DMARC reports. **My advice** is to limit this to one address whenever possible.
+3. It is not recommended to include multiple email addresses in the `RUA` and `RUF` tags.
+As a best practice, each tag should be limited to no more than two addresses, as some providers may ignore additional entries when sending DMARC reports. **My advice** is to limit this to **one address** whenever possible.
 If you do need to include more than one, you should format it like this: `rua=mailto:dmarc-reports@example.com,mailto:dmarc@example.com;`

 4. DMARC External Validation for `RUA`/`RUF`: If you want to send DMARC reports to a domain different from your own, the receiving domain must explicitly authorize this by configuring a DNS record.
 This ensures that email providers recognize the recipient as an authorized destination for the reports.
    - For example, if you’re sending reports to `example.com`, that domain must create the following TXT record: `yourdomain.com._report._dmarc.example.com`, with the value: `v=DMARC1;`